 Weighing of IWDA and EMIM

 The stocks in VWCE are weighted by market cap.
 Equities from developed markets make up about 90% of the fund and it invests the remaining 10% in equities from emerging markets.
 Because EMIM contains small-cap stocks, the recommended split becomes 89% in IWDA and 11% in EMIM.

 This ratio changes slowly over time.
 So it's something to keep an eye on throughout your investment journey.

 VWCE is as simple as it can get

-On the other hand, IWDA+EMIM is more costly than VWCE when it comes to broker fees.
-After all, you have to make an additional transaction with each transaction.
+The IWDA+EMIM combinationis more costly than VWCE when it comes to broker fees.
+After all, you have to make an additional transaction with each round of investments.

 The chart below shows that there's very little difference in performance between VWCE and the IWDA + EMIM combination.
 This is not surprising considering their indexes are so similar!

 If we had invested €10,000 in 2005, both strategies would have resulted in about €42,500 today.
 The average return has been around 9.2% per year.